angular/angularfire/docs/Auth-with-Ionic3-Angular4.md

 # Using AngularFire2 with Ionic 3-Angular 4

-This document provides you a walkthrough of integrating AngularFire2 Authentication with Ionic3/Angular4.
+This tutorial provides a walkthrough of integrating AngularFire2 Authentication with Ionic3/Angular4.
 The below setup has been tested on Windows 10, but it should be same for Mac/Linux.

 Note: - If you're working with Ionic2 and Angular2.0, then you should refer to **Auth-with-Ionic2** tutorial [here](https://github.com/angular/angularfire2/blob/master/docs/Auth-with-Ionic2.md)

 Ensure that you're executing these commands as **Administrator** on Windows and **sudo** on Mac/Linux to avoid any errors.

+This tutorial uses **Facebook** as the sign-in provider.
+After completion of this tutorial, you should be able to configure other sign-in providers like **Twitter**, **Google** on your own.

 ### Prerequisites
 The first step is to ensure you've latest version of **Node** installed.